openebs-archive/openebs-docs/docs/installation.md

 <h4><a class="anchor" aria-hidden="true" id="default-cstorsparsepool "></a>Default cStorSparsePool</h4>

-The OpenEBS installation will create defaul cstor sparse pool based on this configuration value.
+The OpenEBS installation will create default cstor sparse pool based on this configuration value.
 If "true", a default cstor sparse pool will be configured, if "false", it will not be configure a default cStor sparse pool.
 The default configured value is "false".
 The use of cStor sparse pool is for testing purposes only.

 The following configuration must added as environmental variable in the maya-apiserver deployment specification.
 This change must be done before applying the OpenEBS operator YAML file.